Birdie13-stack/order-summary/README-template.md

 ## Acknowledgments

-Thomas Sanakara's youtube ideo on this challenge really helped me.
+Thomas Sankara's youtube video on this challenge really helped me.
 When I got stuck, I watched the video and was able to work my way out

 (https://www.youtube.com/@tsbsankara)